hardyoyo/RodmanPottingerCookbook/recipes/ChocolateMintTruffleCookies.md

 paper.
 In a bowl, whisk together flour, cocoa powder, baking powder, baking soda, and salt.
 Set aside.
 Combine sugar, cream cheese and melted butter in a large bowl and whisk until the mixture forms a smooth paste.
 Whisk in oil.
-Add egg, milk, and vanilla exract and stir (with a wooden spoon, don't try to use the whisk for this part, poor whisk) until smooth.
+Add egg, milk, and vanilla extract and stir (with a wooden spoon, don't try to use the whisk for this part, poor whisk) until smooth.
 Fold in flour mixture until all the flour is incorporated and no dry ingredients remain.
 Dough will be soft, but should still be workable.
 If not, refrigerate it for about 15-20 minutes